David Hogg Says You Have No Right To Own A Gun & You Are Not A Militia

 What is the legal basis for an individual's right to own a gun in the US?

 The Supreme Court case District of Columbia v.
-Heller (2008) established that the Second Amendment protects an individual's right to possess a firearm for lawful purposes, such as self-defense in the home, separate from any militia service.
+Heller (2008) established that the Second Amendment protects an individual's right to possess firearms for lawful purposes, such as self-defense in the home, independent of militia service.

-Who constitutes 'the militia' according to the Second Amendment?
+Who constitutes the militia according to historical interpretations of the Second Amendment?

-What historical context supports the individual right to bear arms?
+What key historical figures and texts support the individual right to bear arms?

 Related News